Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 - xx Gold
 - Attunement

-**Charges**: This item has 2 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 6 charges and regains all charges when you finish a long rest.

-**Monolith**: As a bonus action you can spend a charge to give yourself temporary hit points equal to ten times your proficiency modifier.
+**Monolith**: As a bonus action you can spend three charges to give yourself temporary hit points equal to ten times your proficiency modifier.

 **Fortify**: Attacks against you cannot critically hit.